coinbase/extended-optimism-mintable-token/README.md

 - `changeRolesAdmin` may only be called by the `DEFAULT_ROLE_ADMIN` role.

 ### Convention for function parameter styling
+In general, function parameters should be named, are not prefixed with underscores and are written in camelCase.

+We have deviated from this guideline in the following cases.
 Where referencing code from other codebases, we have followed their parameter styling convention (ex. prefixing parameters with an underscore in the `mint` and `burn` methods as the Optimism repo does for their OptimismMintableERC20 contract, OpenZeppelin ERC20 methods, etc).
 For consistency, in methods like `initializeV2` where one parameter (`_name`) is prefixed with an underscore (in this case to differentiate it from the storage variable it's meant to fill), we prefix the other parameters for the same function with an underscore.
-Otherwise, function parameters are not prefixed with underscores and are written in camelCase.
+Parameter names in `renounceRole` on `ExtendedOptimismMintableToken` are not named as they would be unused - in this case, the parameters are included to override the same-named method from the `AccessControlUpgradable` contract.

 ### Optimism Citation
 This work uses software from The Optimism Monorepo: